developer-zebra/developer-zebra-site/src/datawedge/7-5/guide/input/rfid/index.md

 * **Feedback –** configure audio or visual feedback from an RFID tag read.
 Options:
   * **Beeper -** audio feedback
   * **LED -** visual feedback
+* **Link Profile –** select the profile to be used by the reader from the automatically populated options based on the connected reader.
+The populated range of values is subject to change based on the reader model.
+* **Dynamic power –** enable/disable optimization of RFID reader power consumption.
+* **Pre filters:**
+  * **Enable pre filters -** enable/disable the tag pattern pre filter options based on standard RFID protocol.
+  * **Tag pattern -** specify the hexadecimal character pattern to compare for tag filtering.
+Pattern matching is based on the **Offset value.**  Maximum characters: 64 byte hexadecimal.
+  * **Memory bank -** specify the memory bank on which the filter is to be applied.
+Supported values: User, TID, EPC.
+  * **Offset -** specify the offset from the start of the memory bank in bytes in which to apply the **Tag pattern** criteria.
+  * **Action -** indicate whether matching tags assert or de-assert SL (Selected Flag), or set their inventoried flag to A or to B. Options:<br>
+        • INV A NOT INV B or ASRT_SL_NOT_DSRT_SL<br>
+        • INV A or ASRT SL<br>
+        • NOT INV B or NOT DSRT SL<br>
+        • INV A2BB2A NOT INV A or NEG SL NOT ASRT SL<br>
+        • INV B NOT INV A or DSRT SL NOT ASRT SL<br>
+        • INV B or DSRT SL<br>
+        • NOT INV A or NOT ASRT SL<br>
+        • NOT INV A2BB2A or NOT NEG SL<br>
+  * **Target -** indicate which flag shall be affected when pre filter is applied.
+Options: <br>
+        • SESSION S0<br>
+        • SESSION S1<br>
+        • SESSION S2<br>
+        • SESSION S3<br>
+        • SL FLAG<br>
+* **Post filters:**
+  * **Enable post filters -** enable/disable post filtering performed by DataWedge service.
+  * **Number of tags to read -** specify the maximum number of tags to display in a single inventory action.
+Integer range: 0 to 1000.
+  * **RSSI value -** display the overall trend of the RFID signal based on proximity.
+The closer the value is to 0, the closer in proximity the tag is located.
+Value range: -100 to 0.

 <!--
 * **Session -** configure the read session based on EPC Gen 2 standard to optimize RFID read performance.
 The session defines the duration of time and conditions which an inventoried tag remains in either state A or B. State A is the state in which a tag has not been inventoried.
 State B is the state in which the tag has been inventoried.
 During the inventory process, presuming the default state is A, the reader switches the tag's state to B once the read is performed.
 Since tags in the B state have already been accounted for, the focus can be on tags in the A state.
 Supported values: